gplsi/lm-evaluation-harness/DOCKER.md

 docker compose up
 ```

+>> In case you want to use all the GPUs in the host machine you must set in the [docker-compose.yml](./docker-compose.yml) the **device_ids** to `"all"` in other case you have to introduce manually the device_ids.

 ## How it works
 This container runs a series of tasks corresponding to the spanish bench.
 The results of the evaluation is presented in the mounted foulder in the root folder named `./results`.

 In addition, there is a mounted folder named `./outputLogs` where the logs of the different evaluation processes will be stored.

+In order to modify the tasks that you want to evaluate the models on, you can modify the [./launch_scripts/execAllScripts.sh](./launch_scripts/execAllScripts.sh) which is used as **entrypoint** of the docker container.